HeshamMegid/blog-posts/circleci/post.md

 We then run our unit tests.
 Due to how our project is structured, we have around 15 framework targets, with a separate test target for each.
 To run all our unit tests at once, we have an `AllUnitTests` scheme that runs all test targets.

-After running our unit tests, we run Danger, which is great tool to automate some of the chores around code reviews.
+After running our unit tests, we run Danger, which is a great tool to automate some of the chores around code reviews.
 Here's what we use it for right now.

-1. Enforce having has a description and a link to a Jira issue for all pull requests
+1. Enforce having a description and a link to a Jira issue for all pull requests
-2. Ensure that all pull requests that add new user-facing strings add localized versions of those strings.
+2. Ensure that all pull requests that add new user-facing strings also add the localized versions of those strings in all supported languages.
 3. Run [xcov](https://github.com/nakiostudio/xcov) to generate a report about our tests coverage, and post it as a comment on the pull request
-4. Ensure that all pull requests that modify any UI file run UI tests before merging the pull request.
+4. Ensure that all pull requests that modify any UI file, run UI tests before merging the pull request.

 ```ruby
 has_ui_changes = !git.modified_files.grep(/View Controllers/).empty? || !git.modified_files.grep(/Views/).empty?